tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 JMP [$1234]    [abs]         DC  3   6           ........ .
 ```

+Jump to a differnent address in memory, continuing program execution at the
+specified address.

+Instructions like `JMP ($1234,X)` make it possible to branch to a selectable
+subroutine by setting X to the indesx into the vector table.

 [top](#instructions-by-opcode)

 ---

 ### JSL

+**Jmp to Subroutine Long**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 JSL $123456    long          22  4   8           ........ .
 ```

+This is a 24-bit instruction, which can jump to a subroutine located in another
+program bank.

+Use the [RTL](#rtl) instruction to return to the instruction following the JSL.

 [top](#instructions-by-opcode)